Custom Words, Affixes and Morphology

 OPPOSITE = a > i

 In this example, ama would change to ami.
-The left side of the > symbol is RegEx capable, so any RegEx patterns can be used to enact advanced sound changes.
+The left side of the > symbol is RegEx capable, so any RegEx patterns can be used to create advanced sound changes.
 If you don't know what RegEx is, read up on it here.
 Be aware that unlike the RegEx in the Spelling Rules, these patterns are not "global", meaning they do not change every match.
 Instead, > is pre-programmed change the final match in the word, where as < will change the first match in the word.
 Thus, a > i changes ama to ami, while a < i changes ama to ima.

-OPPOSITE = a$ > i, -s
+OPPOSITE = a > i, -s

 A choice between random affixes can be created using the bar symbol |.
 The following rule adds either an -s, -t or -p as the affix: